 Participation is a very important part of your final course grade.
 It can include anything from asking questions and participating in class discussions during the lecture, lab, via email, before, and/or after class.
 In additional, you will be unable to do most of the labs without in class access to the materials-specimen trays are not available outside your normal class time.
-It is important to come to class prepared and be diligent in class in order to receive a good participation grade.
+It is important to come to class prepared with the lab activities printed out and be diligent in class to receive a good participation grade.

 A final grade of IN (incomplete) is not normally given in this course except, again, under the most extraordinary and documented circumstances.
 You must contact me within 48 hours of the scheduled day/time of the final exam and complete a Contract to Resolve an Incomplete Grade.
 Otherwise, I will average your laboratory, exam, and attendance and participation grades and record what you have earned.
-To qualify for Credit/No Credit you must have completed all nine laboratory exercises, taken the three exams, and have satisfactory attendance and participation.
+To qualify for Credit/No Credit you must have completed all eight laboratory exercises, taken the three exams, and have satisfactory attendance and participation.
 Credit/No Credit forms will be accepted up to 15 minutes prior to the start time for the third exam.
-I will not accept a Credit/No Credit slip after the third exam is distributed.
-The Hunter College grading system will be used in this class and can be viewed in the latest undergraduate catalog available online at http://catalog.hunter.cunv.edu/.
+I will not accept a Credit/No Credit slip after the final exam is distributed.
+The Hunter College grading system will be used in this class in undergraduate catalog be viewed the latest available http://catalog.hunter.cuny.edu/.

-As per CUNY, an Unofficial Withdraw (WU) is assigned to students who attended a minimum of one class.
+As per CUNY, an Unofficial Withdraw (WU) is assigned to students who attended a minimum of one class and subsequently stopped attending.
 It is important to understand the definition of a WU and the difference between this grade and an F grade.
 The conditions for assigning the WU grade include:

-- 1. A student's enrollment has been verified by the course instructor, and - 2.
-The student has severed all ties with the course at any time before the final exam week and, consequently, has failed to complete enough course work -- as specified in the course syllabus -- to earn a letter grade, and - 3.
-The student has not officially withdrawn from the course by completing the process for a W grade, or made arrangements to receive an INC.
+1. A student's enrollment has been verified by the course instructor, and

+- 2. The student has severed all ties with the course at any time before the final exam week and, consequently, has failed to complete enough course work -- as specified in the course syllabus -- to earn a letter grade, and - 3.
+The student has not officially withdrawn from the course by completing the process for a W grade, or made arrangements to receive an IN